lhannest/beacon-validator/client/docs/StatementsApi.md

 StatementsApi apiInstance = new StatementsApi();
 List<String> s = Arrays.asList("s_example"); // List<String> | an array set of [CURIE-encoded](https://www.w3.org/TR/curie/) identifiers of  'source' concepts possibly known to the beacon.
 Unknown CURIES should simply be ignored (silent match failure).
-List<String> relations = Arrays.asList("relations_example"); // List<String> | an array set of strings of Biolink predicate relation name labels against which to constrain the search for statement relations associated with the given query seed concept.
-The predicate  relation names for this parameter should be as published by  the beacon-aggregator by the /predicates API endpoint as taken from the minimal predicate list of the Biolink Model  (see [Biolink Model](https://biolink.github.io/biolink-model)  for the full list of predicates).
+String edgeLabel = "edgeLabel_example"; // String | (Optional) A predicate edge label against which to constrain the search for statements ('edges') associated with the given query seed concept.
+The predicate edge_names for this parameter should be as published by the /predicates API endpoint and must be taken from the minimal predicate ('slot') list of the [Biolink Model](https://biolink.github.io/biolink-model).
+String relation = "relation_example"; // String | (Optional) A predicate relation against which to constrain the search for statements ('edges') associated with the given query seed concept.
+The predicate relations for this parameter should be as published by the /predicates API endpoint and the preferred format is a CURIE  where one exists, but strings/labels acceptable.
+This relation may be equivalent to the edge_label (e.g. edge_label: has_phenotype, relation: RO:0002200), or a more specific relation  in cases where the source provides more granularity (e.g. edge_label: molecularly_interacts_with, relation: RO:0002447)
 List<String> t = Arrays.asList("t_example"); // List<String> | (optional) an array set of [CURIE-encoded](https://www.w3.org/TR/curie/) identifiers of 'target' concepts possibly known to the beacon.
 Unknown CURIEs should simply be ignored (silent match failure).
 List<String> keywords = Arrays.asList("keywords_example"); // List<String> | an array of keywords or substrings against which to filter concept names and synonyms
 List<String> categories = Arrays.asList("categories_example"); // List<String> | an array set of concept categories (specified as Biolink name labels codes gene, pathway, etc.) to which to constrain concepts matched by the main keyword search (see [Biolink Model](https://biolink.github.io/biolink-model) for the full list of codes)
-Integer size = 56; // Integer | maximum number of statement entries requested by the query (default 100) try {
+Integer size = 56; // Integer | maximum number of concept entries requested by the client; if this  argument is omitted, then the query is expected to returned all  the available data for the query try {
-    List<BeaconStatement> result = apiInstance.getStatements(s, relations, t, keywords, categories, size);
+    List<BeaconStatement> result = apiInstance.getStatements(s, edgeLabel, relation, t, keywords, categories, size);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling StatementsApi#getStatements");